-Perhaps because no important information is represented in absolute brightness values in the visual environment, the visual system has confined its processing almost exclusively to differences - spatial and temporal contrasts.
+Perhaps because no important information is contained in absolute brightness values in the visual environment, the visual system has confined its processing almost exclusively to differences - spatial and temporal contrasts.
 Recording from neurons along the visual pathways shows that the cells have structured receptive fields - defined angular positions in the visual field where they respond to the stimulation.
-The receptive fields are initially circular (retina, lateral geniculate (LGN), striated cortex) but become later elongated at higher cortical areas, finally larger and may even cover the whole visual field (for example, neurons that recognize highly specific features, like a face).
-Receptive fields in retina and LGN are organized in an ON center-OFF surround structure, or vice versa.
-If a small spot of light is projected on the center of an ON center ganglion cell, the cell fires vigorously, but if also the surround is illuminated, the response returns to baseline activity.
-If only the surround is illuminated the cell's activity is reduced below the resting level.
+The receptive fields are initially circular (retina, lateral geniculate (LGN), striated cortex) but become later elongated at higher cortical areas, and finally larger and may even cover the whole visual field (e.g., neurons that recognize highly specific features, like a face).
+Receptive fields in the retina and LGN are organized in an ON center - OFF surround structure, or vice versa.
+If a small spot of light is projected on to the center of an ON center ganglion cell, the cell fires vigorously, but if the surround also is illuminated, the response returns to baseline activity.
+If only the surround is illuminated, the cell's activity is reduced below the resting level.
 From the structure of the receptive fields, it is already clear that homogenously illuminated surfaces without structure are poor stimuli for our visual system; the inside of a form does not excite our brain (David Hubel).

 Dividing the processing into ON and OFF channels, starting from an intermediate activity level, has also the advantage that the dynamic range of the responses can be expanded.
 It is surprising that OFF ganglion cells have smaller dendritic fields and denser sampling arrays than the ON cells.
-This asymmetry seems to correspond to an asymmetric distribution of negative and positive contrasts in natural images [24].
+This asymmetry seems to correspond to an asymmetric distribution of negative and positive contrasts in natural images [23].

-Consequences of the Rod and Cone Diversity on Retinal Wiring
+1.12 Consequences of the Rod and Cone Diversity on Retinal Wiring

 Since the illuminance range is divided by the visual system into a scotopic and a photopic range, and both are not used at the same time, it would be a waste to use separate lines in the rod and cone pathway.
-In fact, there is no rod OFF biploar cell at all, and the rod ON pathway has no individual ganglion cells .
-Rather, the rods are piggy-packed on the cone circuitry at low light levels, via the A2 amacrine cell (Fig. 1.10) (at least 40 amacrine cell types were classified on the basis of their morphological appearance, their transmitters, and their electrical responses).
-Since the information contained in the cone signals is much richer (since it is not limited by photon noise), the neurons that carry their information have thicker axons and much more synapses.
-They also have higher spike rates and contain more mitochondria - the energy sources of the cell.
+In fact, there is no rod OFF biploar cell at all, and the rod ON pathway has no individual ganglion cells.
+Rather, the rods are piggy-packed on the cone circuitry at low light levels via the A2 amacrine

+1.13 Motion Sensitivity in the Retina 19